datapartnership/turkiye-earthquake-impact/docs/sample-indicators.md

 * Nighttime Lights (% change)

-* Government-Reported Number of Collapsed and Heavility Damaged Buildings
+* Government-Reported Number of Collapsed and Heavily Damaged Buildings

 ### Sample indicator: Observing change in Business Activity for the manufacturing industry